 - Medical records release

-If you would like to further expedite the check-in process you can print and complete the registration and patient history forms available on our website and fill them out prior to your appointment day.
+If you would like to further expedite your check-in experience, you can print and complete the registration and patient health history forms (listed at the top of this page) prior to your appointment.

-You will then be escorted to an examination room where the medical assistant will begin the appointment process.
+Once complete, you will be escorted into an examination room where a medical assistant will begin the appointment process.

-This initial consultation allows for a more detailed investigation of the pain problem, including:
+This initial consultation allows for a more detailed investigation into your pain problem, including:

 The treatment plan developed from this initial meeting will be used to guide your future course.
-It is possible that no formal treatment may be started on the first visit.
-This decision is based on a number of factors, such as:
+It is possible that no formal treatment may be started on your first visit.
+This decision is made on a number of factors, such as:

-- Need for a specific injection which must generally be scheduled for another day
+- A need for a specific injection that must generally be scheduled for another day

 - Availability of adequate past records